notaryproject/specifications/specs/signature-specification.md

 Besides the [image manifest property requirements][image-manifest-property-descriptions], the properties have the following additional restrictions:

 - **`mediaType`** (*string*): This REQUIRED property MUST be `application/vnd.oci.image.manifest.v1+json`.
 - **`config`** (*descriptor*): This property is REQUIRED to be compatible with [OCI image specification][oci-image-manifest].
-The Notary signature specification doesn't require any configuration for a signature, and the configuration content is not consumed by the Notary Project tooling.
+The Notary signature specification doesn't require any configuration for a signature, and the configuration content is not consumed by the implementations of Notary signature specification.
   - **`mediaType`** (*string*): This REQUIRED property MUST be `application/vnd.cncf.notary.signature`.
   - **`digest`** (*string*): This REQUIRED property is the digest of the config content.
   - **`size`** (*int64*): This REQUIRED property specifies the size, in bytes, of the raw config content.